• Saturday, November 23, 2024

 “We need to shine the spotlight at that sub-national level.
 I know that the local government level is starting, we need to dig deep.
 We need to get to that level where, as they say, the rubber hits the road, where the action happens so that we can make a difference in the lives of our people”, he said.”

-Amina Saliu, representing the MacArthur Foundation, urged the Nigerian government to leverage technology in promoting transparency and accountability.
+Amina Saliu, a deputy director at the MacArthur Foundation, urged the Nigerian government to leverage technology in promoting transparency and accountability.

 “We’re learning that when you have greater interface using technology with citizens, it’s a whole lot easier to limit vulnerabilities and to elevate all of those matters of accountability that we seek.
 So, we continue to urge Nigerian leaders,” she stated.